-It’s one of those walks I could have just kept on walking (even with a 2 year old strapped on my back).
+Man, I loved this coastal walk.
+It’s one of those trails I could have just kept on walking (even with a 2-year-old strapped on my back).

-I’m putting the White Sands Walk up there with one of my favourite Australian short walks so far, and it turned out to be the perfect way to take in the natural beauty of Jervis Bay, with scenes such as this:
+I’m putting the White Sands Walk and Scribbly Gum track in Jervis Bay up there with one of my favourite short walks in Australia so far, and it turned out to be the perfect way to take in the natural beauty of Jervis Bay, with scenes such as this:

 I love taking the kids on a walk, particularly coastal walks such as this one that combine incredible beaches, rock pools to explore, and wooded areas with some bush tracks sprinkled in.

 Beginning at Greenfield Beach picnic area, just south of Vincentia, the White Sands Walk is aptly named as it meanders through a chain of pristine white sand beaches in the Jervis Bay region – Chinamans, Greenfield, Hyams and other inlets – which all have that beautiful white powdery sand.

 With little Savannah riding in the hiking pack, we set off for the easy hour-long loop walk to Hyams Beach and back.

 Jervis Bay Marine Park offers a stunning back drop as you make your way along the bush track, stopping momentarily to take in the views, play on the rock formations and stroll the pristine beaches.

 You may even if you’re lucky (we weren’t) spot some dolphins, seals, penguins, kangaroos and native birds sharing the moment with you.